denten-books/plain-text/0-intro.md

 dimension extending in time.
 Similar to Jerome McGann's idea of the "editorial horizon."
 See @mcgann_textual_1991.

-[^ln-winner]: See for example: "Writers concerned with with problems of technology-out-of-control have frequently echoed Hobbes in suggesting that such an artifact---the Leviathan of interconnected technical systems---has a soul of its own [...]
+[^ln-winner]: See for example: "[w]riters concerned with with problems of technology-out-of-control have frequently echoed Hobbes in suggesting that such an artifact---the Leviathan of interconnected technical systems---has a soul of its own [...]
 A ghost appears in the network.
-Unanticipated aspects of technological structure endow the creation with an anticipated *telos*" [@winner_autonomous_1978, 280].
+Unanticipated aspects of technological structure endow the creation with an unanticipated *telos*" [@winner_autonomous_1978, 280]. <!--fixed quote; PRP-->

 [^ln-witt]: @wittgenstein_philosophical_2001, 67-77.
 For more on the connection between Wittgenstein and James see @goodman_james_2004.